rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 of transactions sent from that address, the so-called "nonce").

-Regardless of whether or not the account stores code, the two types are treated equally by the ZVM.
+Regardless of whether or not the account stores code, the two types are treated equally by the QRVM.

 Every account has a persistent key-value store mapping 256-bit words to 256-bit words called **storage**.